robnee/remsetup/NOTES.md

 06/24/2019

+NOTE: (02/2020) this is no loger relevent for Stretch onward and Lirc 0.10+

 GitHub gist: https://gist.githubusercontent.com/prasanthj/c15a5298eb682bde34961c322c95378b/raw/1c20ca90ab1ed8ef83b7839983dd740c38a00ffc/lirc-pi3.txt

 Notes to make IR shield (made by LinkSprite) work in Raspberry Pi 3 (bought from Amazon [1]).